 This book covers the entire Paper 1 syllabus in different degrees.
 The chapters where it really shines are Bureaucratic Theory, Public Policies, Development Administration, and Decision Making.
 These are Bhattacharya’s forte and he has explained these topics really well in his own unique style.

 Speaking of style, the language in New Horizons public administration book might seem a little too difficult to grasp at first but when you have read and re-read the book 2 or 3 times (Yes you have to), you’ll actually enjoy its contents.
 A must-read book for public administration.

 3. Administrative Thinkers by Prasad and Prasad

 Administrative Thought is probably the most important topic in Paper 1 of Public Administration and you can expect at least two long questions from the Administrative Thought topic every year and the best book to refer for this all-important topic is Administrative Thinkers by Prasad and Prasad.

 It covers all the thinkers like Elton Mayo, Max Weber, Henry Simon etc in the new syllabus including Kautilya for Paper 2.
 Although quite a slim book it contains a wealth of information.
 Administrative Thinkers is a must-read book for Paper 1 of Public Administration.

 I could’ve listed a book here but why read more when you can make do with less and more effective material?
 Personnel Administration is a very important chapter from Mains point of view and one question is always asked from it.
 The IGNOU Pub Ad notes cover this topic quite well.
 Don’t read all the four volumes, just get this chapter somehow and you’re done.

-Indian Administration by Arora and Goyal
+4. Indian Public Administration by Fadia and Fadia

 The book explains all chapters really well including the Indian polity part and British administration, Mughal era and Kautilya’s theory.
 The book has been recently updated to reflect the current developments in Indian public administration.